 Instead of just trying to decipher the weird workout guides that are often more confusing than good, Nike Training Club provides trainer-led workout programs.
 This will help to ensure that you're performing the workouts correctly.
 And there are even workout times, allowing you to get a quick workout in the morning or a longer one if you really want to feel the muscle burn.

-Nike Training Club is entirely free to use and is filled with all sorts of workouts.
-You can work your way through collections designed around goals you want to reach (such as building up your abs or stepping up your running game) or pick any of the available ones on demand that are sorted by muscle group and workout type.
+Nike Training Club is entirely free to use and filled with all sorts of workouts.
+You can work your way through collections designed around goals you want to reach (such as building up your abs or stepping up your running game) or pick any of the available ones on-demand that are sorted by muscle group and workout type.

 Finding the best food tracking apps for Android is subjective and, frankly, rather difficult.
 There are a lot of great options out there, but Food Diary stands out from the crowd.
 A big selling point for many is how you don't have to create an account or worry about any subscription fees to get started.

-Food Diary is also great because it's a minimalist application that just lets you enter your calorie counts for each meal.
-You will miss out on the benefit of having a food database to rely on, but that's just even more reason for you to get a better understanding of the food that you're eating.
+Food Diary is also great because it's a minimalist application that lets you enter your calorie counts for each meal.
+You will miss out on the benefit of having a food database to rely on, but that's even more reason for you to better understand the food you're eating.

 Keep an eye on your intake